-Information related to the Makoto Integrated Imaging systemTM network adapters that may be useful for connecting the system to the hospital network can be found in this section.
+Information related to the Makoto[®] Integrated Imaging system network adapters that may be useful for connecting the system to the hospital network can be found in this section.

 13.4.5 PACS Server Connection Settings

 To use the PACS export option, the network address of the PACS server must be configured.
 To configure the address, enter the following information: